miquelvir/lsds-2025/labs/3-kafka/README.md

 Add an additional attribute to `rules`: `type`.
 The `type` field can be `instantaneous` (default) or `window_average`.
 Instead of always triggering alarms when the metric is above/below the threshold, these operators should allow triggering alarms when the average in a `window_duration_seconds` window of the metric is above/below the threshold.
 Implement the necessary changes in the `alarms` and `rules` services and APIs.

+### [ADQ10] [20 marks] Add JWT-based AuthN support to the rules and ingest services

+Only allow publishing rules and metrics with a valid JWT token.

+### [ADQ11] [10 marks] Materialized view initialization in the alarms service

+Do not start processing metrics in the `alarms` service until all rules from the `rules` topic have been read.
+In other words:
+- Read the rules topic until reaching the head and populate the materialized view
+- Then, start consuming the `metrics` topic

+Otherwise, metrics might be consumed before the rules are in the materialized view.

+### [ADQ12] [5 marks] Use styled embeds to send Discord messages

+Use styled embeds to improve the messages you send to Discord.